Soaking (sexual practice): In popular culture

 In 2021, a video about soaking went viral on TikTok, and since then the topic has an estimated 69 million posts and 243 million mentions on the platform as of 2024.
 It has been used as a plot point in sitcoms in the early 2020s, such as the television series Alpha House, Get Shorty, and Jury Duty.
-The Real Housewives of Salt Lake City cast member Heather Gay reported having soaked, but did not believe jump humping (inviting a third person to generate bed motion for the soakers) was an actual practice.
-It was also referenced in the book Up Up, Down Down, in a Barstool Sports video segment, a Make Some Noise improv sketch, and in at least one short film of Mormon pornography.
+The Real Housewives of Salt Lake City cast member Heather Gay reported having soaked as an LDS Church member, but did not believe jump humping (inviting a third person to generate bed motion for the soakers) was an actual practice.
+It was also referenced in the book Up Up, Down Down, in a Barstool Sports video segment by Adam Ferrone (Rone), a Make Some Noise improv sketch, and in at least one short film of Mormon pornography.
 Comedian Chelsea Handler explained the practice in an interview on The Late Late Show with James Corden.
 A hot tub company's Utah billboard that said "we love soaking too" was reported to have been removed after six days due to its controversial nature.
 Comedian Shane Gillis referenced the practice by Mormons in a Saturday Night Live sketch.